-- Annual comprehensive physical exam starting at age 18 y or 5 y before the youngest age of diagnosis of a component cancer in the family (whichever comes first), with particular attention to thyroid exam. - Annual thyroid ultrasound starting at age 7 y. - Colonoscopy, starting at age 35 y unless symptomatic or if close relative with colon cancer before age 40 y, then start 5-10 y before the earliest known colon cancer in the family.
-Colonoscopy should be done every 5 y or more frequently if patient is symptomatic or polyps are found. - Consider renal ultrasound starting at age 40 y, then every 1-2 y. - There may be an increased risk of melanoma, and the prevalence of other skin characteristics with Cowden syndrome may independently make routine dermatology evaluations of value.
-Annual dermatology recommendations are recommended. - Consider psychomotor assessment in children at diagnosis and brain MRI if there are symptoms. - Education regarding the signs and symptoms of cancer.
+- Annual comprehensive physical exam starting at age 18 y or 5 y before the youngest age of diagnosis of a component cancer in the family (whichever comes first), with particular attention to thyroid exam. - Annual thyroid ultrasound starting at age 7 y.
+This may also be considered for children at 50% risk of inheriting a known mutation whose parents wish to delay genetic testing until age 18 y. - Colonoscopy, starting at age 35 y unless symptomatic or if close relative with colon cancer before age 40 y, then start 5-10 y before the earliest known colon cancer in the family.
+Colonoscopy should be done every 5 y or more frequently if patient is symptomatic or polyps are found. - Consider renal ultrasound starting at age 40 y, then every 1-2 y. - There may be an increased risk of melanoma, and the prevalence of other skin characteristics with CS/PTHS may independently make routine dermatology evaluations of value.
+Annual dermatology exams are recommended. - · Consider psychomotor assessment in children at diagnosis and brain MRI if there are symptoms. - Education regarding the signs and symptoms of cancer.